shadowsocks/shadowsocks-manager/README.md

 First, ssmgr will read the config file in `--config`, and other parameters(`-detsmp`) will replace the config file values.

+### Translate

+If your want to help to translate it to other languages, please edit files [here](https://github.com/shadowsocks/shadowsocks-manager/tree/dev/plugins/webgui/public/translate) and give me a pull request.

 ### Telegram
 Join the group if you have some problem: [https://t.me/ssmgr](https://t.me/ssmgr)